Pavel-Sushko/ctu-extend/README.md

 The CTU Extended app includes the following features:

 - **Deeper Grade Insights**: View detailed grade information for each subject, including the current absolute grade and percentage, as well as the number of points needed to achieve an A.
+- **Degree Progress Tracker**: Keep track of your progress towards your degree by viewing the percentage of credits you have completed.

 ## Installation